top of page

 "Condense the message, not the information."

-As a presentation design agency, we’ve helped countless clients navigate this issue.
+We’ve helped countless clients navigate this issue.
 It’s almost like clockwork.
 The more critical the presentation, the more likely we are to encounter text heavy slides.
 But here’s the truth: it doesn’t have to be this way.
 There’s a better way to convey your message without overwhelming your audience.

 In this blog, we’ll explore why text heavy slides don’t work, how they undermine your message, and how to fix them with practical tips and real-world examples.

-The Problem with Text Heavy Slides
+The Real Problem with Text Heavy Slides

 You’ve been there.
-You sit down to work on a presentation and your first instinct is to write everything down.
+You sit down to work on a presentation, and your first instinct is to write everything down.
 After all, there’s a lot of important information to convey.
 So, you start typing out paragraphs of text—facts, figures, quotes, key points.
 It seems logical.
 But when you step back and look at the slide, you realize something important: It’s a wall of text.

 This is where things go wrong.

-Text heavy slides not only fail to capture attention, they actively repel it.
+Text heavy slides not only fail to capture attention, but they also actively repel it.
 Consider this: your audience has come to hear you speak, not read your slides.
 When they’re confronted with dense paragraphs, their eyes glaze over.
 They start reading, sure, but it’s not long before they zone out, losing focus on the core message.
 And worse, the more they try to read, the less they absorb.

-Here’s why this happens: our brains are wired to process images and visual cues faster than text.
 When there’s too much text on a slide, it forces your audience to slow down, read word for word, and ultimately disengage from the bigger picture.

 The real problem with text heavy slides isn’t just that they’re hard to read.
 It’s that they interrupt the flow of your narrative.
 A slide is supposed to reinforce what you’re saying, not distract from it.
 When the screen is cluttered with paragraphs, it pulls the audience’s attention away from you, the speaker, and towards the words on the screen.